"

 Figure 6.45.
 A Mag Drill / Photo Credit: Rohan von Indien, CC BY-SA 4.0

-A magnetic drill or “mag drill” is like a portable drill press.
-Mag drills have a powerful magnet on their base that can be turned on and off.
-This allows them to stick to any magnetic surface.
-By positioning them directly over the spot to be drilled, the drilling operation can be carried out with much less effort and more precision than with a hand drill.
-Mage drills can have a normal three-jaw chuck but often have a special chuck that accepts a bit called a rotary broach or “rotabroach”.
-Rotabroaches can be sized anywhere from ¼” (6.35 mm) to over 2” (5 cm), depending on the power of the drill.
-Most mag drills are powered from a wall outlet but there are a few battery-powered models starting to show up on the market.
+A magnetic drill, or mag drill, is like a portable drill press.
+They have a powerful magnet on their base that can be turned on and off and allows them to stick to any magnetic surface.
+By positioning them on material directly over the spot to be drilled, the operation can be carried out with much less effort and more precision than with a handheld drill.
+Magnetic drills usually have a three-jaw chuck, but they may also have a special chuck that accepts a bit called a rotary broach, or rotabroach.
+Rotary broaches can be sized anywhere from one-quarter inch (6.35 mm) to over two inches (5 cm), depending on the power of the drill.
+Most magnetic drills are powered from a wall outlet, but there are a few battery-powered models starting to show up on the market.

 A large upright drill press made out of metal.
 The drill motor sits atop a stand with the spindle pointing downward.
 There is a round table with a vice attached to the stand underneath the drill, where the material being drilled can be affixed and clamped.
 There is a chuck attached to the spindle for holding different sizes of drill bits, and a lever for lowering the bit into the material being drilled.